nur-hasin/git-gang/ADD_YOUR_NAME.md

 ## Add your entry below this line

-- Name:
+- Name: Jeet Singh
-- Username:
+- Username: jeetsingh008
-- Message:
+- Message: Happy to be part of contributors list of Git-Gang.